magmax/pybrowsertest/README.md

 ## Decorators ##

 Not all the browsers work in the same way, so there will be some tests that cannot be executed in some of them.
-Because of that, this framework provides some decorators to make the developer's life easier:
+Because of that, this framework provides some decorators to make the developer's life
+easier:

 ### avoidInBrowsers ###

+This decorator will allow you to exclude the test only for some browsers.

+Example:

+    @avoidInBrowsers('chrome', 'firefox')
+    def test_example(self):
+        pass

 ### unlessInBrowsers ###

+The opposite to `avoidInBrowsers`, only will execute the test if you are using these browsers.

+    @unlessInBrowsers('chrome', 'firefox')
+    def test_example(self):
+        pass

 ## Configuration ##